Royal Flush Gang: Second Gang: Spades

-The second Royal Flush Gang was set up by Green Lantern villain Hector Hammond in Justice League of America #203.
+The second Royal Flush Gang was formed by Green Lantern villain Hector Hammond in Justice League of America #203.
 Hammond led the group as "Wildcard".
 This version wore costumes based on the suit of spades.
 The gang split up and went on to have separate criminal careers before re-establishing themselves, without Hammond.
 They were twice hired by Maxwell Lord as part of his manipulation of Justice League International.
-Later, they were reorganized and reoutfitted by a successor to the Golden Age Green Lantern villain Gambler masquerading as the Joker.
+Later, they were reorganized and reoutfitted by a successor to the Gambler masquerading as the Joker.

 The membership of this group consists of: